 Contact the Board office to have one faxed or emailed to you.

 Live Webinars: The Board determined that a live webinar is equivalent to classroom education where CE is concerned.
 A live webinar is not considered equivalent to online/self-study education because live webinars allow for interaction with the presenter and ability to ask questions.
-Live webinars are by the nature of the experience, there is the existence of a third party and the inclusion of proof of attendance.
+Live webinars are by the nature of the experience, the existence of a third party and the inclusion of proof of attendance.
 CPR may be obtained via a webinar but the course must include an actual hands-on component.

 The Board accepts CPR, BLS or ACLS, PALS from providers who administer a hands-on course.
 Webinars that include a hands-on component are accepted.
 The process of obtaining approval from the Board prior to taking the course has been discontinued.
 In the event of an audit, the onus falls upon the practitioner to prove that CE is clinical.
 Practitioners who hold a permit for the expanded functions of administration of Botox, restorative functions, dental anesthesia assistant, are advised to seek approval.

 A dental assistant registered with the Board as a RDA (registered dental assistant) may provide nitrous oxide sedation MONITORING under the indirect supervision of a dentist if the dental assistant is a graduate of a CODA approved dental assisting program or has taken a Board approved nitrous oxide sedation monitoring course.
 A dental assistant registered with the Board as a QDA (qualified dental assistant) may not provide the duty of nitrous oxide sedation monitoring.
 The link, Nitrous Oxide Sedation Monitoring Download, provides more information on ordering and downloading the video for the Board approved course.

 Approved courses that meet the requirements for education required to administer N2O2 therapy:

 Renewal of license and registration requires 2 hours of infection control continuing education.

 OSHA Bloodborne Pathogens Standard